Olejekglejek/Sparta/Week 1 Business/README.md

 DevOps is an software development methodology that combines software development (Dev) with IT operations (Ops) participating together in the entire service life-cycle, from design through the development process to production, it is a set of practices that automate the processes between software development and IT teams, in order that they can build, test, and release software faster.

-DevOps embraces the fast paced development of the programming team while keeping the stability of operation team, with the use of automated tools, CI/CD pipelines, infrastructure as code and many other tools.
-In this fashion, time, money and effort is no longer wasted by trying to integrate the two groups.

 4. **Why do you want to become a DevOps Engineer/Consultant?**

 I am very passionate about tech and all the different parts of it.
 Along my journey, I had focused my attention on networks, cybersecurity, and programming.
 I am also a true fan of Linux and I find that DevOps combines all these parts together.
 I want to keep on improving these set of skills and DevOps gives me the opportunity to merge all of them and practice them together.
+Because DevOps is so broad, depending on the oportunities ill have i would choose a path with more cybersecurity, networking or programing.

 5. **Explain the role of a DevOps Engineer/Consultant**